mohn93/ios_ulink_sdk/README.md

 ### CocoaPods

-Add the following to your `Podfile`:
+Add the following line to your `Podfile`:

 ```ruby
 pod 'ULinkSDK', '~> 1.0.0'